TC / TCT contract book with linked voyages and alerts

 Commercial and operations teams work from one view of hire rate, days left, tasks, and risk alerts.

-Chartera is designed around real shipping handoffs: threads, contracts, vessel timelines, and financial exposure.
+Chartera is built around the actual structure of maritime operations: threads, contracts, vessel timelines, and financial exposure.

 Connect shared inboxes, folders, and contract repositories so key voyage updates are visible in one place.